 Know Why Business Texting Is Becoming the Preferred Way to Communicate With Customers

 What’s your current outreach and follow-up process?
-Like you just got a lead.
-How and when are you reaching out?
+If you just got a lead, how and when are you reaching out?
 Probably a combination of emails and phone calls.
 Maybe some automated texts get sent from your CRM’s text add-on to remind someone of an appointment.

 How long does it actually take for you to get a response from someone and get into that conversation?